 |4.5 inches (12 cm)

 Clown loaches are semi-aggressive, bottom-feeding fish known for hiding.
-These fish are a beautiful black and tan color with four barbells near the mouth.
-Like the cichlid, the clown loach enjoys hiding and will search for small rocks and caves.
-If you provide enough hiding places for the clown loach, it’s unlikely to become aggressive in defending its territory and will leave the shell dweller cichlid to enjoy its shells.
+They have a beautiful black and tan color with four barbells near the mouth.
+Like the Cichlid, the Clown Loach enjoys hiding and will search for small rocks and caves.
+If you provide enough hiding places, it’s unlikely to become aggressive in defending its territory and will leave the Shell Dweller Cichlid to enjoy its shells.

 2. Pleco (H. plecostomus) – Best for Small Tanks